MiguelCarloKua/LBYARCHS11-KuaQuinones/README.md

 ### Note

-The rest of the pictures
+The rest of the pictures of other test cases can be found in [screenshots](https://github.com/MiguelCarloKua/LBYARCHS11-KuaQuinones/tree/main/screenshots)

 ## Introduction